bunchc/blog/_posts/2020-02-14-Migrating-to-Hyper-V-Convert-VMDK-to-VHDX.md

 categories: vmware, hyper-v, windows, win10, migration, qemu-img
 ---

-# Migrating to Hyper-V: Convert VMDK to VHDX

 I have been on a desktop OS and tools journey for the last six or nine months.
 Long story short, my 2012 Retina MacBook Pro gave up the ghost in a most unpleasant way.
 I grabbed a System76 laptop, and gave Linux on the desktop a shot for a little while.
 Eventually I repaved that and moved to Windows 10 full time.
 As part of that, I enabled WSL 2, which breaks VMware desktop products.
 No biggie, one can convert VMs, right?

 Well...